If you’re based in the ACT, this package is a 4-hour TQI Accredited professional learning program.

 |Encounter 1—Not just any place

-The first encounter or module provides an overview of the educational project of Reggio Emilia and the context, culture and complexity of this educational approach.
-The next two encounters will build on this initial information with an in-depth exploration of several of the important concepts of the project through interpretations from Australian educators.
+The first Encounter or part provides an overview of the educational project of Reggio Emilia and the context, culture and complexity of this educational approach.
+The next two Encounters will build on this initial information with an in-depth exploration of several of the important concepts of the project through interpretations from Australian educators.

 · information about the geographical, historical, social and cultural aspects of the city of Reggio Emilia